Technology

 a valid drawn route between these two ports.
 This means the shape needs to be updated

-(for example, a manhattan route).
+(for example, a Manhattan route).

 Returns